 The labs of the ICC group will be closed February and March 2020.
 Please consider this in your planning of a MSc project with us.

 as of 14.10.2019 we can unfortunately not host any more MSc students.
-We hope we can again host MSc students in period 4.
-The calls below are open but projects can not start before period 4.
+We can again host MSc students in period 4.
+The calls below are open but EXCEPT FOR THE FIRST TWO (see there) projects can not start before period 4.

 A project available in the OCC group (Prof. Pieter Bruijnincx):